SumoLogic/terraform-provider-sumologic/website/docs/r/muting_schedule.html.markdown

 Provides the ability to create, read, delete, and update [MutingSchedule][1].

-## Example One-time Muting Schedule at ...
-For All monitor
+## Example One-time Muting Schedule From 12:00 AM To 1:00 AM On 2023-08-05 For All monitor

 ```hcl
 resource "sumologic_muting_schedule" "muting_schedule" {